Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

 - Read reaction from UK National Centre for Earth Observation (NCEO) scientists working on MicroCarb, Dr Rob Parker (University of Leicester) and Prof Paul Palmer (University of Edinburgh) here.

-- Watch the latest video from the UK Space Agency as MicroCarb leaves the UK.
+- Watch the video from the UK Space Agency as MicroCarb leaves the UK.

 - On April 20, 2023, leading emissions scientists and climate satellite experts from the UK met to see the French-UK MicroCarb satellite undergo testing.
 Read the full story here.